javaheriamirhossein/balanced-fingraph/README.md

-This repo, forked from **fingraph**, contains the R code for balanced undirected graph learning from data with Student-t distribution applied to financial data clustering.
+This repository contains the R code for balanced undirected graph learning from data with Student-t distribution applied to financial data clustering.

 ## Installation in R